loonie-spec/looni/_posts/2020-05-25-textmining.md

 title: a study on the text mining
 ---

-`<This post is about the visual journalism project [그래프로 보는 이전과 달라진 한국] published in BBC’s Korean Service on 11 May.>`
+`<This is about the visual journalism project [그래프로 보는 이전과 달라진 한국](https://www.bbc.com/korean/news-52601647) published in BBC’s Korean Service on 11 May.
+This post covers techniques and approaches applied to text mining and visualising the data.>`

-This post covers techniques and approaches applied to text mining and visualising the data.
  Since a new coronavirus outbreak was reported in Wuhan on 31 December 2019 for the first time, the outbreak has been all over the media.
 My focus is on the Korean media’s coverage of the corona crisis and visualising it.

 The process is broken down into three stages:
 > 1 Web Scraping